moorjock/VisionOffV5/ReadMe.md

 	and NVIDIA nvcc release 10.2, V10.2.89

-To build and run the program will require a decent NVIDIA GPU and their SDK For installation testing (only) one binary data file and the corresponding *.csv and *.ods results files are included.
+To build and run the program will require a decent NVIDIA GPU and their SDK

 Sub-Dir		Contents
 Doc		PhD Thesis (Pre-Publication)